t2tre/sensu-omnibus/README.md

 | `GNUPG_PATH`             | Optional path to gpg keyring for signing package artifacts; currently unused |
 | `AWS_S3_CACHE_BUCKET`    | S3 bucket containing optional build dependency cache.
 If unset, dependencies are downloaded directly from upstream sources. |
 | `AWS_S3_ARTIFACT_BUCKET` | S3 bucket where build artifacts (packages) will be uploaded after a successful build. |

+### AWS Credential Security

+Automated build pipeline makes use of Travis CI encryption to secure sensitive environment variables, as well as a copy of the ssh private key required to access the EC2 instances this pipeline creates.

+As a result, should the AWS credentials or ssh key pair for this pipeline require rotating, the `travis` utility should be used to:

+* update the secure environment variables in `.travis.yml`:

+ `travis encrypt AWS_ACCESS_KEY_ID=...
+AWS_SECRET_ACCESS_KEY=... --add`

+* update the ciphertext copy of ssh private key in `.travis/sensu-omnibus-artifact-builder.pem.enc`:

+  `travis encrypt-file sensu-omnibus-artifact-builder.pem`